A Balanced Approach Hatha Yoga Teachers Training

 In the second two week section, the techniques of teaching will be studied, practised and refined.
 Over 2 weeks, you will learn teaching methodology which encompasses the art of posture sequencing, the techniques of assisting, class planning for student success and short term/long term lesson planning.
 There will be in-depth study of philosophy through the ancient texts of The Bhagavad Gita and The Yoga Sutras.
 More in-depth study in Ayurveda to understand how to work with 7 doshic constitutions at different ages and seasonal changes.
 (100 Hour Training)

-The daily schedule in part two will be Tuesdays to Fridays from 7 am to 4 pm, Saturdays from 10 am to 4 pm and one Sunday, July 21st from 10 am to 4 pm.
-No class on Monday July 22nd.
+The daily schedule in part two will be Mondays 7 am to 11 am, Tuesdays to Fridays from 7 am to 4 pm, Saturdays from 10 am to 4 pm

 This monthlong intensive training is accredited as a 200 hour base certification through The Yoga Alliance of North America.
 This training fulfills and exceeds the standards of the Yoga Alliance 200 hour yoga teacher certification.